“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 You might use: A. an accomplishment, a quotation, or an event; B. an action statement; C. an image; D. a curiosity trigger; E. a story.

-B. Action statement: Coloratura soprano Carmen Kilowatt sings opera roles and art songs across the US.
+Coloratura soprano Carmen Kilowatt sings opera roles and art songs across the US.
 (This opener would be followed by examples of Carmen’s repertoire and appearances).
+Action statements are among the simplest and most effective strategies: you begin with a statement, which establishes your artistic identity, and them you follow it with examples.
+Such an opening can total 3 sentences.

-C. Image: A concert hall, a school gym, a city park – all places where Michele performs Bach on her cello.
-Or: Although dogs sometimes howl when Tom plays the trombone, bandleaders have been favorably impressed.
+A concert hall, a school gym, a city park – all places where Michele performs Bach on her cello.
+Or: Although dogs sometimes howl when Tom plays his trombone, bandleaders have been favorably impressed.

 “Skinny soprano with the big voice.”
 That’s how Silvia’s mentors described her, which filled her with dread because so many opera-goers favor girth, especially in the closing act.
 Time and again, though, her voluptuous singing has outweighed her diminutive waistline, earning her leading roles with . . .